BurgHalle-KommunikationsDesign/burghalle-kommunikationsdesign-github.io/content/en/advanced/php.md

 description: ''
 position: 5.4
 category: Advanced
-version: 0.9
+version: 1.0
 ---
 ## Description

-Server side language used to pre-process files like HTML, CSS, JS.
+Server side language which is used to pre-process files like HTML, CSS, JS.
+[Kirby](/content-management/kirby) and [Wordpress](/content-management/wordpress) are written in PHP.

 ## Examples